heytomy/user-pannel-symfony/README.md

 Usage

 To use the profile settings feature, you'll need to create an account first.
-Click the "Register" link in the navigation bar and fill in the form.

 Once you've created an account and logged in, you can update your profile settings by clicking the "Settings" link in the navigation bar.
 Here you can change your email address and password.
 Contributing